TheNetAdmin/NVLeak/docs/setup/NVRAMServer.md

 Log in to the NVRAM Server and:

-1. Log in to the root user as the scripts implicitly assume they run with the sudo priviledge (assuming username is `usenix`):
+1. Log in to the root user as the scripts implicitly assume they run with the sudo privilege (assuming username is `usenix`):

    ```shell
    $ sudo -i su